computersarecool/willynolan.com/_posts/research/2017-04-08-video-textures.md

 infinitely long video from a fixed-length input video, saving data the process."

-    - p: "The concept is similar to a seamlessly looping video except, in the case of video textures, playback jumps between multiple similar frames providing infinite iterations."
+    - p: "The concept is similar to a seamlessly looping video except, in the case of video textures, playback jumps between multiple similar frames providing potentially infinite different iterations of the source video."

     - p: "The process of creating a video texture starts with a video volume which is essentially a stack of input video frames.
 The root mean square deviation between every frame against every other frame is computed and stored in